-Our goal here is to obtain the exact solution of eq.\ (\ref{dir1}) for $p_y=0$ and arbitrary potential $W(x,t)$ acting at positive times, i.e.\ $\:W(x,t<0)=0\:$.
-In this case, the wave functions $\Psi_A$ and $\Psi_B$ depend on time $t$ and the coordinate $x$ across the barrier, but not on the $y$-coordinate.
+To keep this article self contained we briefly repeat the crucial steps to obtain the exact solution of eq.\ (\ref{dir1}) for $p_y=0$ and arbitrary potential $W(x,t)$ acting at positive times, i.e.\ $\:W(x,t<0)=0\:$.
+The wave functions $\Psi_A$ and $\Psi_B$ depend on time $t$ and on the coordinate $x$ across the barrier, but not on the $y$-coordinate.
 This simplifies (\ref{dir1}) to read